TsingZ0/TsingZ0/README.md

 My research interests include **Code LLM Reinforcement Learning**, **Synthetic Data Generation**, **Federated Learning**, and **Recommender Systems**.
 I am also a passionate photographer, always seeking to capture the beauty of the world through my lens.

-I have built an exchange platform for top-tier AI talents, encompassing both industry and academia.
+I have built **a platform for top-tier AI talents**, encompassing both industry and academia.
 Like-minded peers are welcome to join us to grow together and lead the wave of AI innovation.

 ### Social Media